FiligranHQ/xtm-browser-extension/docs/features.md

 4. Entities are matched against the cached OpenCTI/OpenAEV data
 5. Results are highlighted directly on the page

+### Multi-Type Entity Support

+When an entity like "Phishing" is found matching multiple types (e.g., both Malware and Attack Pattern) in the same platform, the scan results show:
+- **Stacked icon** with a layers indicator
+- **Combined counts**: "OCTI ×2" instead of separate entries
+- **Tooltip** showing all matched types
+- **Single result** instead of duplicate entries per type

+This makes it easy to see entities that exist in multiple forms without cluttering the results.

 ### Highlight Indicators

 | Color | Icon | Meaning |